-"Wrong Turn" is seen through the eyes of four teenagers who believe their behaviour is simply driven by them wanting to have a good time.
-It is a very realistic depiction of the insidious nature of peer pressure, poor decision making, the role of alcohol and marijuana in their lives, and the resulting tragic consequences that cannot be undone.
-The stark reality depicting the aftermath for the family whose loved one was killed, and for teen who was normally very responsible, will forever be etched in the viewer's mind.
+"The Wish" is seen through the eyes of a survivor.
+It is a very realistic depiction of parties, the tragic result for a teen who was in fact very responsible, and the aftermath for those left behind.
 This program will have an enormous impact on Canadian students.
-It is hoped they will rethink their own decision-making when it comes to partying, lying to parents, their own and others' alcohol and cannabis consumption, and especially about driving while impaired.
+It is hoped they will rethink their own decision-making when it comes to alcohol and cannabis consumption, and not to driving impaired nor assume others know enough not to do so.

-POST-PRESENTATION PROGRAM MATERIALS
+POST PRESENTATION PROGRAM MATERIALS